 Depending on which path you take into Galaxy’s Edge, you’ll experience a different cinematic reveal of the land.
 The tunnel closest to Fantasyland grants a first glimpse of the famous Millennium Falcon: Smugglers Run, the life-size centerpiece of one of the expansion’s two E-Ticket attractions.

-The path from Critter Country leads to ancient ruins concealing the Resistance’s secret encampment, setting off Star Wars: Rise of the Resistance, the other groundbreaking ride opening January 17, 2020.
+The path from Critter Country leads to ancient ruins concealing the Resistance’s secret encampment, setting off Star Wars: Rise of the Resistance, the other groundbreaking ride which opened on January 17, 2020.

 The Frontierland entrance opens straight onto the center of the bustling Black Spire Outpost, which is built around a mysterious onyx monolith embedded in the town square.